James Denton: Other ventures

-Denton plays guitar in the charity cover band Band from TV along with Hugh Laurie, Teri Hatcher, Greg Grunberg among others.
+Denton plays guitar in the charity cover band Band from TV along with Hugh Laurie, Teri Hatcher, and Greg Grunberg, among others.
 They donate the proceeds of their performances and recordings to the charities of their choice.
 Band from TV has raised almost two million dollars for various causes supported by the band.

 He has appeared on the cover of several magazines, including TV Guide, Tango, Orange Coast, Calabasas and Spectrum United, and pictorials for Entertainment Weekly, People, US Weekly and Life & Style.
 Denton has appeared in television commercials for Buick and Ford Warriors in Pink.
 Denton modeled for Daniel Hechter's 2012 Spring/Summer advertising campaign.

 Personal life

 Denton dated country music singer Deana Carter in high school.
 He was married to Jenna Lyn Ward from 1997 to 2000.
 On December 16, 2002, Denton married Erin O'Brien, a personal trainer at Life Time Fitness.
 They have a son born in 2003 and a daughter born in 2005.
 The couple previously lived in Glendale, California.
 After Desperate Housewives ended, the family moved to Chanhassen, Minnesota.

 Denton has supported the Angel Foundation, a nonprofit organization based in Minnesota, serving adults with cancer and their families.